jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

     the highest value in that window.
 This would ensure that downscaling did not happen too quickly or erratically and help smooth out the number of replicas over time.
-- Allow choosing which pods to terminate when scaling down.
-  - The CPA evaluator could decide which pods to terminate when scaling down, rather than relying on the Kubernetes decision making which bases it on how old the pod is.
-  - This could be a list of pods with priorities assigned to them, with the lowest priority pods terminated when scaling down as needed.
 - Manual triggering of the Custom Pod Autoscaler metric gathering and evaluation through an API.
   - Rather than being triggered just by the timer and at set intervals, the